-1. Begin by measuring the the fence run
+1. Begin by measuring the fence run

 For a fence run between two points, in a straight line across level ground: mark the start and end points of the run by driving short stakes/pegs into the ground or marking the ground and measure between the two points.